Furniture and Product Design

 At the completion of the course, students will be able to:

-Daily assignments: Students will have project assignments to apply and analyze the course content.
+– Weekly assignments: Students will undertake project assignments to apply and analyze the course content.
 These projects will help students to develop creativity and resourcefulness.

 This course will combine classroom lectures, hands-on application, and visits to companies, design studios and shops.